-Date Measure • Monetary Policy/Operations Fiscal Policy Development Council (HKADC), 14 venue Private Sector Regulatory Forbearance Containment partners (VPs) under the LCSD, and 41 Arts Capacity Development Funding Scheme (ACDFS) grantees. • Announced adjustments to legislations to tighten compulsory quarantine requirements for persons arriving at Hong Kong who had stayed in places outside China, and restrict the boarding of persons who has stayed in South Africa for Hong Kong: All persons arriving at Hong Kong who had stayed in places outside China on the day of arrival at Hong Kong or during the 21 days before that day were to undergo compulsory quarantine for 21 days in designated quarantine hotels; All persons who had stayed in South Africa, apart from the UK as announced earlier, for more than two hours in the past 21 days, would not be allowed to board for Hong Kong; and To impose an updated compulsory testing requirements for persons who arrived at Hong Kong and had stayed in the UK, as well as persons subject to compulsory quarantine who arrived at Hong Kong and had stayed in the remaining places outside China.
-Apart from the requirement to undergo testing at the community testing centers or designated quarantine hotels on the 19th or 20th day following arrival at Hong Kong, the relevant persons have to stay at their place of residence, private premises or the place of quarantine specified on the quarantine order until the test result became available.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment Development Council (HKADC), 14 venue partners (VPs) under the LCSD, and 41 Arts Capacity Development Funding Scheme (ACDFS) grantees. • Announced adjustments to legislations to tighten compulsory quarantine requirements for persons arriving at Hong Kong who had stayed in places outside China, and restrict the boarding of persons who has stayed in South Africa for Hong Kong: All persons arriving at Hong Kong who had stayed in places outside China on the day of arrival at Hong Kong or during the 21 days before that day were to undergo compulsory quarantine for 21 days in designated quarantine hotels; All persons who had stayed in South Africa, apart from the UK as announced earlier, for more than two hours in the past 21 days, would not be allowed to board for Hong Kong; and To impose an updated compulsory testing requirements for persons who arrived at Hong Kong and had stayed in the UK, as well as persons subject to compulsory quarantine who arrived at Hong Kong and had stayed in the VK, as well as persons subject to compulsory quarantine hotels on the 19th or 20th day following arrival at Hong Kong, the relevant persons have to stay at their place of residence, private premises or the place of quarantine specified on the quarantine order until the test result became available.
 January 3, 2021 • • • • Announced the set-up of a website to facilitate public downloading of their own electronic testing records through the COVID-19 Electronic Testing Record System.
 January 4 • • • • Announced maintenance of the social distancing measures currently in place, taking effect on January 7, 2021, for 14 days until January 20, 2021.
-January 5 • • [Innovation & Technology Commission] Announced a funding increase from HKD 1.5 billion to HKD 1.9 billion for the Distance Business Programme under the Anti-epidemic Fund to support adoption of information technology solutions for enterprises to continue business and services during the COVID-19 pandemic. • Announced that the Hospital Authority (HA) Central Command Committee had endorsed the recommendations of the Central Committee on Infectious Disease and Emergency Response to enhance infection control measures for patients attending day care centers and receiving day services.
+January 5 • [Innovation & Technology Commission] Announced a funding increase from HKD 1.5 billion to HKD 1.9 billion for the Distance Business Programme under the Anti-epidemic Fund to support adoption of information technology solutions for enterprises to continue business and services during the COVID-19 pandemic. • Announced that the Hospital Authority (HA) Central Command Committee had endorsed the recommendations of the Central Committee on Infectious Disease and Emergency Response to enhance infection control measures for patients attending day care centers and receiving day services.
 The measures include: having regular patients be tested weekly; avoiding meal provision; for cases where food provision cannot be avoided, to have snacks provided alongside other infection control measures such as separation of patients by partitions or curtains, maintaining social distancing of at least one